Rural Experiences for Health Professions Students (REHPS)

 Many South Dakota organizations are working together to meet these needs with their Rural Experiences for Health Professions Students (REHPS) program.

-As of September 2017, its seventh year, the program continues to meet its primary goal of raising awareness for healthcare service needs in the state’s rural and frontier underserved areas by creating on-site experiences for health profession students.
+As of September 2018, its seventh year, the program continues to meet its primary goal of raising awareness for healthcare service needs in the state's rural and frontier underserved areas by creating on-site experiences for health profession students.
 Yet another goal is translating those student experiences into successful rural retention.
 This is accomplished with program expansion from three sites in 2011, to the current 15.
-The program accommodates thirty students, paired to represent the different health professions.
+The program accommodates thirty students, paired to represent nine different health professions.
 This combination effort also highlights another program goal: providing an interprofessional experience that promotes interdisciplinary learning so integral to healthcare delivery in any setting.

 With original 2009 Health Resources and Services (HRSA) grant funding awarded to the Sanford School of Medicine, the program has now expanded from the Yankton Rural Area Health Education Center (AHEC) to include the Northeast AHEC in Aberdeen.

 The REHPS program received a three-year Rural Health Workforce Development Grant from the Federal Office of Rural Health Policy (September 2010 through August 2013.)
 Since 2014, the program has been sustained by funding from the state's Office of Rural Health and the South Dakota Department of Health.

 The REHPS four-week Summer Experience Program takes students from the state's two major universities, University of South Dakota (USD) and South Dakota State University (SDSU).
 The students are matched with preceptors in South Dakota's rural and frontier areas.
 With USD's clinical psychology, master of social work, medical laboratory science, physician, and physician assistant students joining SDSU students in medical laboratory science, pharmacy, and family nursing practice, a total of thirty students work at 15 sites.